davidkaggulire/store-manager-2/README.md

 `git clone https://github.com/davidkaggulire/store-manager-2.git`

-You can now access the project by pointing to the directory in which you have cloned the application using cd.
+`cd` into the project directory.
-When inside the application, you can then create a virtual environment by typing `python3 -m venv venv` where the first venv is to initiate creation fo virtual environment while the second venv is the name you would like to give to your virtual environment.
+When inside the application, you can then create a virtual environment by typing

+`python3 -m venv venv`.

-You can now activate your virtual environment using `source venv/bin/activate`
+You can now activate your virtual environment using

+`source venv/bin/activate`

 # Installing dependencies
-To install dependencies neede, use the following command `pip install -r requirements.txt`
+To install dependencies needed, use the following command

+ `pip install -r requirements.txt`

+# Running the project
+Type `export FLASK_APP=run.py`

+To run type `flask run`

 # Running Unit Tests
-You can run unit tests using this command `python -m pytest tests/test_api.py` and to check the **coverage** report using this command `python -m pytest tests --cov=api --cov-report term-missing`
+You can run unit tests using this command

+`python -m pytest tests/test_api.py`

+ To check the **coverage** report using this command.

+`python -m pytest tests --cov=api --cov-report term-missing`

 # Deployment
-THe app has been deployed on heroku and can be tested using this link (https://david-store-manager.herokuapp.com/)
+The app has been deployed on heroku and can be tested using this link (https://david-store-manager.herokuapp.com/)

 # Accessing Endpoints